Table of Contents

 4. Medical Discharge

-A medical discharge is an administrative discharge that typically is not viewed negatively on an individual's record, depending on the condition's circumstances.
-To receive this type of military discharge, a service member must undergo a medical evaluation that proves that they are no longer fit to continue their duties.
+A medical discharge is a military administrative discharge that typically is not viewed negatively on an individual’s record, depending on the condition’s circumstances.
+To receive this type of military discharge, a service member must undergo a medical evaluation that proves they are no longer fit to continue their duties.

-Often, military members with a medical discharge can apply for disability benefits through the veterans' benefits system.
+Military members with a medical discharge can often apply for disability benefits through the veterans’ benefit system.
 This program requires a service connection before paying out benefits, and veterans can usually prove the service connection with evidence from medical evaluations used to trigger the discharge process.

 5. Other Than Honorable Discharge

 An Other Than Honorable (OTH) discharge is an administrative discharge that is not viewed as favorably as an honorable or general discharge.
-This discharge characterization is usually reserved for military members who have not withheld the integrity expectations of an armed services member.
-Some situations that could lead to this type of discharge include being found guilty of adultery while in the service or receiving a conviction in civilian court.
+This “bad discharge” characterization is usually reserved for military members who have not withheld the integrity expectations of an armed services member.
+Some situations that could lead to these administrative discharges include being found guilty of adultery while in the service or receiving a conviction in civilian court.

 6. Bad Conduct Discharge

 A Bad Conduct Discharge (BCD) is one of the forms of a punitive discharge, meaning that it must go through the military justice system to happen.
 This type of discharge is for a military member who exhibits bad conduct in some way, but it’s a less severe punishment than a dishonorable discharge.

 Some potential reasons for a BCD include alcohol or drug abuse or repeatedly failing to follow orders.
 Often, people who receive a BCD are imprisoned beforehand, either through the military or as a civilian.
 The discharge leaves a negative mark on a person’s record and will prevent them from getting veteran benefits.
 A DD214 will also likely note the reason(s) for the discharge.